nalakas/testingrepo/README.md

 Click **Execute**.

-## Retrieving the Account information
+## Retrieving the Account Information
 WSO2 ESB Salesforce inbound endpoint acts as a message consumer.
 It creates a connection to the Salesforce account, consumes the Salesforce data and injects the data to the ESB sequence.
 Now that you have configured the Salesforce streaming inbound endpoint, use the following ESB inbound endpoint configuration to retrieve account details from your Salesforce account.